Ichoran/mwt-core/Software-Settings-Json.md

 All numbers should be finite.

-The top-level struture is a JSON object with up to seven subcategories:
+The top-level struture is a JSON object with up to eight subcategories:

-0. `"timestamp"` - This key is associated with a string containing an ISO-8601 timestamp.
+1. `"timestamp"` - This key is associated with a string containing an ISO-8601 timestamp.
 Only local and UTC timezones are supported.

+1. `"software"` - This key is associated with a string value that specifies the version of the software that created the file.

 1. `"segmentation"` - This key is associated with a JSON object that lists the image segmentation parameters that form the bulk of the settings in MWT-core.